forseti-security/forseti-security/_docs/_latest/concepts/forseti-on-gke.md

 In a traditional Forseti installation, the compute resources are deployed as GCE virtual machines (VM).
 The Forseti server VM executes the forseti_server process, listening for requests to take action.
 On the Forseti server is also a Linux cronjob that periodically invokes the server to build inventory and a model, scan, and notify on any violations.
 The Forseti client VM provides a CLI where a user can invoke these same functions as well as execute the IAM explain function.

-In Forseti on GKE, the core compute resources are deployed in containers: the server and orchestrator.
+In Forseti on-GKE, the core compute resources are deployed in containers: the server and orchestrator.
 These containers are each wrapped in [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/); the forseti-server and forseti-orchestrator pods respectively.

 The forseti-server pod is deployed in a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) controller.
 Like the forseti_server process on the VM, this is a long running process that listens for requests made to it by a client.